Counseling and Addiction

 Why Counseling Is Important in Addiction Treatment

 Opioid addiction is more than a physical dependence on drugs.
-Even after detox, when physical dependence is cured, addicts are at high risk for relapse.
+Even after detox, when physical dependence has resolved, addicts are at high risk for relapse.
 Psychological and social factors are often powerful stimuli for prescription drug abuse relapse:

 - Stress, especially sudden life stresses